Who We Are: A Liaison Between EMU and Government

 Representative Joe Tate (D) came to Eastern's campus on November 4th, 2019 and met with Chairman of the Board of Regents, Jim Webb.
 Both are pictured to the right, respectively.
 Representative Tate served in the United States Marine Corps and is now serving his first term representing Michigan's 2nd House District.

 On October 4, 2019, Lt.
 Governor Garlin Gilchrist, of the State of Michigan, got a vivid illustration of both the benefits and the potential of how capital outlay funding helps Eastern Michigan University educate students in high-demand career fields.
 Gilchrist enjoyed a quick tour of newly renovated Strong Hall and Roosevelt Hall, a former secondary school building that now houses programs in the College of Engineering and Technology (CET).

 From left to right: EMU Regent Mike Hawks, Student Nick Jordan, Student Joseph Williamson, Lt.
 Gov. Garlin Gilchrist, Graduate Assistant Chartice Hobbs, Swoop, and EMU Regent Alexander Simpson

-Each spring, the Government Relations Office hosts EMU Day in Lansing, where groups of EMU faculty, staff, students, and alumni meet with state legislators regarding pressing issues of the state and EMU.
-Last year, 47 meetings took place with state legislators and their staffs, and 62 Eastern Michigan students, faculty, staff, and alumni volunteered for the day.
-If you're interested in participating in the next EMU Day in Lansing on Tuesday, March 19, please email the Government Relations Office at email@example.com.
+On March 19, 2019, the Government Relations Office hosted EMU Day in Lansing, where groups of EMU Faculty, staff, students, and alumni met with state legislators regarding pressing issues of the state and EMU.
+This year, 57 meetings took place with state legislators and their staffs, and 58 Eastern Michigan students, faculty, staff, and alumni volunteered for the day.

 MLK 2018 Humanitarian Award